dragonflydb/documentation/docs/command-reference/sorted-sets/zunionstore.md

   Always specify the number of input sets to union.
 - Not providing enough keys based on the `numkeys` argument will cause an error.
   Ensure the correct number of keys match the `numkeys` specified.
-- When using `WEIGHTS`, forgetting to provide enough weights for each input set will default the remaining sets' weights to `1`.
+- When using `WEIGHTS`, forgetting to provide enough weights for each input set will cause an error.
+  Make sure the number of weights matches the number of input sets.

 ## FAQs